Clean up your garage clutter with these easy tips

 My next two categories were the outdoor and miscellaneous items.
-These didn’t take much time because I ended up putting all miscellaneous items into one bin, and the outdoor (bug spray, weed killer) items were in bigger containers so I decided to keep loosely on the shelves without any bins.
+These didn’t take much time because I ended up putting all miscellaneous items into one bin, and the outdoor (bug spray, weed killer) items were in bigger containers so I decided to just stack them on the shelves without any bins.

 The final category was the screws and nails.
-Just like with the car products I combined duplicates and was able to save a significant amount of space.
+Similar to the car products I was able to combine duplicates and was able to save a significant amount of space.
 I decided to keep the screws and nails in their original packaging so I could refer to them for sizing and usage instructions.
-I ended up using a clear drawer organizer for any random nails or screws that didn’t have a specific box or container.
+I ended up using a drawer organizer for any random nails or screws that didn’t have a specific box or container.
 You can even take it one step further and divide the random screws and nails by size using a stackable divided organizer box.

-Overall, I ended up saving about a full shelf worth of room and made it easier to find exactly what I need.
-My favorite part of the whole process is keeping all similar products in category bins, enabling me to pull out a whole category when detailing my car or keeping up with routine maintenance.
+Overall, I ended up clearing a full shelf, while making it easier to find exactly what I need.
+My favorite part of the whole process was keeping all similar products in category bins, enabling me to pull out a whole category when detailing my car or doing routine maintenance.